scipy-conference/scipy_proceedings/papers/laurie_stephey/stephey_thomas_bailey.rst

 Examining the visualized cProfile data allowed us to identify expensive kernels in the DESI calculation.
 In Figure :ref:`gprof2dot`, the functions are color-coded according to how much total time is spent in each of them.
-In this example, the function "traceset" accounts for approximately 37 percent of the total runtime and was a good candidate for optimization efforts.
+In this example, the function :code:`traceset` accounts for approximately 37 percent of the total runtime and was a good candidate for optimization efforts.

 Information like that shown in Figure :ref:`gprof2dot` is nevertheless